StabbyCutyou/pinner/README.md

 I've provided a what would look like a sample Registry in pinner_test.go, which relies directly on 2 dummy libraries I've set up, which themselves have a set of dependencies on 3 other libraries.
-Checkout [LibA]](https://github.com/StabbyCutyou/lib_a) or [LibB](https://github.com/StabbyCutyou/lib_b) to see examples.
+Checkout [LibA](https://github.com/StabbyCutyou/lib_a) or [LibB](https://github.com/StabbyCutyou/lib_b) to see examples.

+The current design is that a given library or application would have a pin/ directory, which contains a main.go file.
+In here, you would register your library locations as well as the constraint you place upon them.
+Pinnr uses [go-version](https://github.com/hashicorp/go-version) by hashicorp, so you can provide any constraint which that library natively supports.

+Once finished registering, you'd call the RunMain() function, which when invoked can either report on the dependencies, or manage pinning your local workspace to the versions best fitting the constraints of those depdencies, including any libraries that those dependencies declare, etc and so on, until all libraries are resolved (or an error occurs).

-A copy of a pin/main.go is provided here, as well:
+A copy of a pin/main.go is provided here, as well, to give you an example:

 ```golang
 package main